mikaeldui/hermods-novo-dotnet-client/README.md

 An unofficial .NET client for Hermods Novo.

-You can isntall it using the following package manager command:
+You can install it using the following package manager command:

     Install-Package MikaelDui.Hermods.Novo.Client